seeduvax/simphonie/README.md

 of this standard enabling its learning and experimentation.

 ## Disclamer
-Do not expect simdeck to be a full and validated SMP implementation.
+Do not expect simdeck to be a full and validated SMP SDK.
 It was created for prototyping and training purpose and shall be use for anything else only after a strong validation of the fitness to the target use case.